hapijs/hapi/API.md

 - `vhost` - the route vhost option if configured.
 - `realm` - the [active realm](#serverrealm) associated with the route.
 - `settings` - the [route options](#route-options) object with all defaults applied.
+- `fingerprint` - the route internal normalized string representing the normalized path.
+- `auth` - route authentication utilities:
+    - `access(request)` - authenticates the passed `request` argument against the route's authentication `access` configuration.
+Returns `true` if the `request` would have passed the route's access requirements.
+Note that the route's authentication mode and strategies are ignored.
+The only match is made between the `request.auth.credentials` scope and entity information and the route `access` configuration.
+Also, if the route uses dynamic scopes, the scopes are constructed against the `request.query` and `request.params` which may or may not match between the route and the request's route.
+If this method is called using a request that has not been authenticated (yet or at all), it will return `false` if the route requires any authentication.

 ### Path parameters